 Plus you may want at some time to rename a certain control based on its Caption/Text property, for example rename a label with the caption "Surname" to "lblSurname" - or vice versa

 The CodeSMART Change Name and Text Properties tool can ease manual property setting and automate property-to-property value generation.

-In the process of building user interfaces, a developer usually ends up setting a subset of properties for certain controls over and over.
-CodeSMART can do for you this tedious task at control creation time or whenever a new designer component is added, by applying default values to their properties in conjunction with the UI Standard Properties Manager settings.
+- New Control Properties: In the process of creating new UI items, a developer usually ends up setting a subset of properties for certain controls over and over.
+CodeSMART can do for you this tedious task at control creation time or whenever a new designer component is added, by applying default values to their properties in conjunction with UI Standard Properties Manager settings.

 - Reshape (indent) your code.

 - Manage the amount of blank lines used to emphasize certain code elements.
 You can instruct CodeSMART to insert a specified amount of blank lines before and/or after specific Visual Basic keywords and also to limit the amount of total consecutive blank lines.

 - Split code lines that exceed a certain length and also perform the reverse operation.
 Also, already split code lines can be compacted.